How to get to Santa Teresa and Mal Pais from La Fortuna, Costa Rica?

 Why is La Fortuna so Popular?

 La Fortuna, Costa Rica, is popular for its stunning natural attractions and adventure opportunities.
-Dominated by the majestic Arenal Volcano, the area offers hot springs, lush rainforests, and beautiful waterfalls like La Fortuna Waterfall.
+Dominated by the majestic Arenal Volcano, the area offers hot springs, lush rainforests, and beautiful waterfalls, such as La Fortuna Waterfall.
 Visitors can enjoy various outdoor activities, including hiking, zip-lining, white-water rafting, and wildlife spotting.
-The town provides a welcoming atmosphere with multiple accommodations, restaurants, and tour options, making it an ideal base for exploring the region’s natural wonders.
+The town offers a welcoming atmosphere with a variety of accommodations, restaurants, and tour options, making it an ideal base for exploring the region’s natural wonders.
 This combination of natural beauty, adventure, and hospitality makes La Fortuna a top destination in Costa Rica.

 Conclusion